 Click here to see if you qualify for free school meals and to apply.
-Please remember to apply for them even if your child is in Early Years, Year 1 or Year 2 and automatically gets Universal Free School Meals as school will get extra funding.
+Please remember to apply for them even if your child is in Early Years, Year 1 or Year 2 and automatically gets Universal Free School Meals as the school will receive additional funding.
 If you need any support claiming for free school meals, please come and speak to a member of our office team who will be happy to help you.

 How do we spend the PPG?

 Our PPG for 2021/2022 is £68,040.
 Click below to see our full Pupil Premium Strategy for 2021/2022 (with a 3 year vision to 2025)

 The key barriers to learning for children in receipt of the PPG in our school have been identified as: